IbrhmClgl/javascript-projects/README.md

 Feel free to clone this repo and test my projects.

-I appreciate any code reviws and suggestions for improvements.
+I appreciate any code reviews and suggestions for improvements.